yurixahri/not-simple-player/README.md

 - Included a playlist of the playing folder
 - Some keys shortcut ( P: play/pause, < >: backward - forward, /: auto play)
 - Absolutely broken on mobile
+- A cover of the current album (if it has in the folder)

 Before using, add the custom.html to your server.